junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean glances back at the wild plain territory behind them, barely anything to see.
 Barren and wild, no sign of civilization.

 "Guess no coming back to Sunrise, Wyoming now."
-He sighs, patting at the duffel bag and roll of bedding wrapped tightly on the back of the horse, letting out a long breath.
+He sighs, patting at the duffel bag and roll of bedding wrapped tightly on the back of the horse, letting out a long breath, removing the Sheriff's pin on his shirt.
 "Didn't expect the first gig would end up like that."

 "The robbing part or the demon part?"
 Sam eyes him sideways.

 Dean considers, almost laughing, "You know what, the worst part is I don't know which is worse.
 But do you think it's big enough of a stress signal to Cas now?"

 Sam looks up at the sky.
-The night is falling, the stars are incredibly bright on these lands.
+The night is falling, the stars are incredibly bright above these lands.
 Pure universe hanging on top of them like a gigantic globe hull, celestial, but not in a biblical way.
 "Probably not." he murmurs.

 "Yeah."
 Dean has to agree, them not being home already is proof by itself.
 "Come on then, let's head west and make some more noise, he'd have to hear one of them.
 Good thing all the land between here and sea are free to go."